-For practical implications, our results present the opportunity to differentiate among different entrepreneurs on their innovative behavior.
-Extant research has suggested that there is a relationship between an entrepreneur’s personality in the way an entrepreneur performs (for example, Marcati, Guido, & Peluso, 2008).
+For practical implications, our results provide an opportunity to differentiate among entrepreneurs with respect to their innovative behavior.
+Extant research suggests that there is a relationship between an entrepreneur’s personality and the way an entrepreneur performs (e.g., Marcati, Guido & Peluso, 2008).
 Therefore, government should take interest in how entrepreneurs’ self-evaluations will determine their willingness to engage in innovative activities.
-Those with positive self-evaluations tend to be more proactive, which leads to their willingness to innovate.
-Given that governments typically engage in helping entrepreneurs to grow their business, they should also take into account the personality aspects of the entrepreneurs to increase the performance of microentrepreneurs.
-Specifically, those who are involved with small businesses may need to design interventions that are intended to increase entrepreneur’s CSE.
-Previous studies on CSE provided evidence that high CSE leads to a better coping strategy among individuals (Kammeyer-Mueller, Judge, & Scott, 2009) and this strategy is important for entrepreneurs to take risks and be innovative.
+Those with positive self-evaluations tend to be more proactive, which leads to them being willing to innovate.
+Given that governments typically engage in helping entrepreneurs grow their businesses, they should also take into account personality aspects of the entrepreneurs, too, in order to increase their performance.
+Specifically, those that are involved with small businesses may need to design interventions that are intended to increase an entrepreneur’s CSE.
+Previous studies on CSE provided evidence that high CSE leads to a better coping strategy among individuals (Kammeyer-Mueller, Judge & Scott, 2009) and this strategy is important for entrepreneurial risk taking and innovation.
 The need to have entrepreneurs that are constantly engaging in innovation becomes undoubtedly important for the success of SMEs in highly competitive markets.

 Limitations and Future Research